teppokoivula/VersionControlForTextFields/README.md

 That said, if you do decide to install it anyway, I'd love to hear how it worked (or didn't work) for you.
 All suggestions are welcome too!

+## Getting started

+Copy VersionControlForTextFields folder to /site/modules/, go to Admin > Modules, hit "Check for new modules" and install Process Changelog.
+Revision History For Text Fields module will be installed automatically with Version Control For Text Fields.

+After installing this module you need to configure it before anything really starts happening.
+Most configuration options (essentially templates and fields this module is switched on for) can be found from Admin > Modules > Version Control For Text Fields (module config.)
+Minor settings can also be found from related Process modules config: Admin > Modules > Revision History For Text Fields.